plan-systems/design-docs/proof-of-correctness.md

     - a datastore for each channel `UUID` that makes an appearance in **C**
     - bookkeeping needed to resume sessions with **𝓛<sub>C</sub>**
     - a queue of entries to be merged in accordance with [channel entry validation](#Channel-Entry-Validation).
-    - infrastructure for "deferred" entries to be retried periodically
+    - a mechanism for "deferred" entries to be retried periodically
     ```
     // CommunityRepo is a node's replica/repo/𝓡i
     type CommunityRepo struct {